 Putting it all Together

 - For each cookie, place one chocolate chip upside down in the center of the frosting so that it looks like a pupil.

 - Pipe a ring of red gel around the frosting.
-If desired, use a toothpick to either smooth the gel line or pull out some tendrils to create a cracked look.
+If desired, use a toothpick to either smooth the gel line or pull out some tendrils into the white frosting to create a cracked or bloodshot look.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.